withastro/docs/src/pages/en/core-concepts/astro-components.md

 </ul>
 ```

-Fragments can also be useful to avoid wrapper elements when adding [`client:*` directives](/en/reference/directives-reference/), as in the following example:
+Fragments can also be useful to avoid wrapper elements when adding [`set:*` directives](/en/reference/directives-reference/#sethtml), as in the following example:

 ```astro
 ---